SNJack0911/Energy-Budget-Control-Scheduling/README.md

 3. Run `ninja -C build` and you should see your new scheduler.
 4. Modify `src/fcfs.cpp` so it runs a FCFS algorithm that can run jobs in parallel.

+To test that your FCFS algorithm work as expected, create a SimGrid platform that contains several hosts, create a workload with at least 5 jobs such that you can see a difference in the decisions made by FCFS and the provided sequencer (`exec1by1`).

+## EASY Backfilling
-Similarly, implement EDF into a new Batsim scheduler with similar steps as for FCFS.
+Similarly, implement [EASY Backfilling](http://www.cs.umd.edu/~hollings/cs818z/s99/papers/feitelson.pdf) into a new Batsim scheduler with similar steps as for FCFS.

-To test that your algorithms work as expected, create a SimGrid platform that contains several hosts, create a workload with at least 5 jobs, and create a workload with jobs that requests several hosts.
+To test your algorithm, create a workload with at least 5 jobs that all have a `walltime` field.
+Make sure that your workload have some _holes_ if executed by FCFS, such that the holes are backfilled if executed by EASY.

+## Performance comparison of EASY and FCFS
+Execute both FCFS and EASY on the `assets/more_jobs.json` workload, using the first 32 hosts of the `assets/cluster512.xml` SimGrid platform, using the `--mmax` Batsim command-line option.
+Note the _real_ time it takes Batsim to simulate this instance in both cases.

+Write a script in your favorite data analysis programming language that open both Batsim `out.jobs` output files and that computes the following metrics.
+- Makespan.
+Compute it as the maximum job completion time minus the minimum job submission time.
+- Mean waiting time.
+Compute the waiting time of each job as the difference between starting time and submission time, then average it over all jobs.
+- Mean turnaround time.
+The turnaround time is the time a job spent in the system (completion time minus submission time).
+Compute it for each job then average it over all jobs.

+Which algorithm performs the best on these metrics?
+Is this done on behalf of other criteria? (_e.g._, does one algorithm favors one kind of jobs more than the other?)

-# Session 3: Backfilling (N machines)
+# Session 3: TBD
-TODO

 # Acknowledgment
 This tutorial is heavily inspired from Mael Madon's work on https://gitlab.irit.fr/sepia-pub/mael/RM4ES-practicals.